Hannah Gordon

 Hannah Campbell Grant Gordon (born 9 April 1941) is a Scottish actress and presenter who is known for her television work in the United Kingdom, including My Wife Next Door (1972), Upstairs, Downstairs (1974–75), Telford's Change (1979), Joint Account (1989–90) and an appearance in the final episode of One Foot in the Grave, broadcast in 2000.
-She has presented the Channel Four lifestyle show Watercolour Challenge in the late 1990s and played Ann Treves in David Lynch's 1980 film The Elephant Man.
+She has presented the Channel 4 lifestyle show Watercolour Challenge from 1998 to 2001 and played Ann Treves in David Lynch's 1980 film The Elephant Man.
 She is sometimes credited under her first married name of Hannah Warwick.

 Early life

 Gordon was born in Edinburgh, the daughter of Hannah (née Grant) and William Munro Gordon.
 She studied drama at the Royal Scottish Academy of Music and Drama in Glasgow and, after graduating, spent one year at a repertory theatre in Dundee.
 In 1966–67, Gordon played Kirsty in the Doctor Who serial The Highlanders and made appearances on Jackanory (1969).
 In 1967, she appeared in the stage play Spring and Port Wine and in 1970 took the same role in the film version.